 Director AppointmentsIt is the responsibility of the Hamilton-Oshawa Port Authority’s Board of Directors to exercise oversight of the activities of HOPA, acting honestly and in good faith with a view to the best interests of the port authority

-Call for Nominees: Class 2 User Directors
+Nominations for Class 2 User Directors are now closed.

 Board of Directors Nomination Package